ssnau/injecting/README.md

 ###invoke(fn)

 invoke a function and automatically inject for its arguments.
+Expect to return a promise.

 ###get(name)

-get a particular injection.
+get a particular injection in promise form.

 License
 -----